SimonCull/BinaryState/README.md

 | StringBuilder_Compare | 4,989.88 us | 96.439 us | 103.189 us |
 | Array_Compare | 1,227.57 us | 23.660 us | 30.764 us |
 | States_Compare | 54.02 us | 1.205 us | 3.476 us |

+## What Next?
+If I were to dig further into it I'd want to look at optimising the getters and setters in States to see if there's any time to be shaved off, 14ns is good, but it would be interesting to see if there is any time that can be shaved off